 Meet the Expert

-The wedding dates are all up to the stars.
-A pandit (also spelled pundit), is a Hindu priest who will preside over the ceremony, and consult astrology to determine the most auspicious date and time for that ceremony to take place.
-This becomes especially tasking if a South Asian couple chooses to marry stateside.
+A pandit (also spelled pundit), is a Hindu priest who presides over the ceremony and consults astrology to determine the most auspicious date and time for that ceremony to take place.
+This becomes especially taxing if a South Asian couple chooses to marry stateside.
 "In America, you only try for weekend weddings, but it's not like you just pick a Saturday and make sure the Plaza is available," says Shah.
 "Now the Plaza has to be available and the date has to be auspicious and then the time.
 It’s so hard to get dates from your priests that are just for Saturdays.
 That's why so many Indian people are getting married on the same exact date."

 Lots of Red

-Red is considered to be an auspicious color and, not surprisingly, it is the most prominent color at Indian weddings—usually with gold accents.
+Red is considered auspicious and, not surprisingly, it is the most prominent color at Indian weddings—usually with gold accents.
 "Saris, flowers, decorations, invitations—everything will be red," says Shah.
 "Sometimes we even put a little bit of red dye in the bride’s hair two or three days before the wedding."

-Many Indian weddings are blowout events.
-As established above, guest lists can scroll over 700 names.
-Shah says there's additional pressure in the South Asian community to avoid offending anyone by not offering them an invitation, and on the flip side, most of those invited feel obligated to attend out of respect.
+"Oh, we've only talked once?
+Great!
+You're invited to my wedding," jokes Shah.
+"That's just how it is.
+We invite everyone.
+That's why these weddings turn out so huge!"
+Shah explains there's additional pressure in the South Asian community to avoid offending anyone by not offering them an invitation, and on the flip side, most of those invited feel obligated to attend out of respect.

-The groom makes his way to the mandap, a dome-like covering that resembles a Jewish chuppa, to greet his family and the bride's family for the milni.
-The mother of the bride may feed him sweets as a welcome to marry her daughter.
-The men sometimes exchange gifts including cash, clothes, or flower garlands.
-Next, the parents and the groom remove their shoes and enter the sacred space where a fire (called agni) is burning.
-(Fire symbolizes the highest degree of a witness.)
+The groom gets his own processional, or baraat, and talk about an entrance.
+He usually rides up with a fancy car, a horse, or an elephant.
+He then makes his way to the mandap, a dome-like covering that resembles a Jewish chuppa, to greet the families.
+The parents and the groom remove their shoes and enter the sacred space where a fire (agni) is burning to symbolize the highest degree of a witness.
 The prayer to Ganesh under the mandap asks for the Hindu deity to bestow good luck and remove obstacles for the couple and their families.

 The couple will take seven more steps for the saptapadi.
 "These represent the first seven steps you take together as husband and wife," explains Shah.
 Someone from the wedding party, typically the groom's brother, will spread out seven stones in a straight line, and the couple will move from stone to stone, touching each with their toes, as the pandit reads the seven verses.
 They roughly translate to: "Together we will live with respect for one another.
 Together we will develop mental, physical, and spiritual balance.
 Together we will prosper, acquire wealth, and share our accomplishments.
 Together we will acquire happiness, harmony, and knowledge through mutual love.
 Together we will raise strong, virtuous children.
 Together we will be faithful to one another and exercise self-restraint and longevity.
 Together we will remain lifelong partners and achieve salvation."

-Everyone invited to the wedding is usually invited to the reception, and if you've ever seen a Bollywood movie that ends with nuptials, you know Indian receptions have a reputation as par-tays.
+Everyone invited to the wedding is usually invited to the reception, and if you've ever seen a Bollywood movie that ends with nuptials, you know Indian receptions have a reputation to be huge parties.
 Receptions normally start close to seven and go until around midnight.
 Sometimes there's a farewell for the bride and groom, who venture off in a fancy car or something comparable.

 Yes, it’s often Indian, but that doesn't always mean vegetarian or spicy.
 Plus, many South Asian couples prefer to offer regional and non-regional options.
 "Indian people are all over, so we kinda build on not having it be one type of thing," says Shah.
-"A lot of our clients have turned to Western food.
-Lots of Indian people love Mexican food, so we’ll do Mexican food along with Indian-food spices."
+"A lot of our clients have turned to Western food."
 And the alcohol situation?
 "Most of the time, yes," says Shah.
 "Most of the weddings I do, anyway."

 Oftentimes there's an elevated theatrical aspect to an Indian reception.
-Wedding party members or even guests may serenade the newlyweds with Bollywood-style dances.
-Sometimes the couple will show off a performative dance themselves, before everyone joins them on the dance floor.
+Wedding party members or guests may serenade the newlyweds with Bollywood-style dances.
+Sometimes the couple will show off a performative dance themselves before everyone joins them on the dance floor.
 The bhangra, usually set to Punjabi-type music, is the most popular type of dance.
-(Beware the YouTube black hole that inevitably follows a search for "bhangra dance videos.")

 Keep your eyes on the bridesmaids and the bride’s side of the family during the reception, and you might see some grade-A mischief.
-"They do steal the groom’s shoes!" says Shah with a laugh.
+"They do steal the groom’s shoes!" says Shah.
 "Then they’ll demand money, and he’ll have to give them money to get them back.
 Everything is about money.
 They'll also try to stop the bride and groom from leaving the ceremony sometimes like, 'Ok, you pay us, you get to take the bride with you' kinda thing."